CISecurity/SecureSuiteResourceGuide/docs/source/CIS-CAT Pro Dashboard Deployment Guide.md

 	    sourceDir: "/opt/ccpd/Legacy"
 	    processedDir: "/opt/ccpd/LegacyProcessed"
 	    errorDir: "/opt/ccpd/LegacyError"

+This file is also available in the CIS-CAT-Pro-Dashboard bundle, you will just need to replace the pertinent information, marked with <>, with the specifics of your environment.

 ### Mail Configuration ###
 CIS-CAT Pro Dashboard utilizes the Grails `mail` plugin in order to send email messages from time to time, including password reset requests.
 CIS-CAT Pro Dashboard must be able to connect to and utilize a valid SMTP server in order to send these email messages.